typebrigade/typebrigade.com/public/sponsors.md

 - Building a __product__ for people who use design and media tools
 - A studio or agency looking to become more well __known__ in Vancouver, and want to help growing the design community here

-…sponsoring Type Brigade is an easy and inexpensive way to help while supporting a well-recieved local event.
+…sponsoring Type Brigade is an easy and inexpensive way to help while supporting a well-received local event.

 <a href="mailto:kenneth@typebrigade.com?subject=Sponsorship" class="button button--small">I’m interested in sponsoring</a>